milcent/benford-streamlit/README.md

 ![Proper_Column_Warning](figures/02_waiting_column.png)

 Then, you must choose the sign of the records you want to analyse.
-Under the hood, `benford_py` will turn all number to their absolute values, but you may want to run your analyses only on the positive or negative records (defaults to all).
+Under the hood, `benford_py` will turn all numbers to their absolute values, but you may want to run your analyses only on the positive or negative records (defaults to all).

 ![Sign_selector](figures/03_choose_sign.png)

-A message similar to the one beloow will show on the top right side if your data has negative numbers and you choose only the positive ones.
+A message similar to the one below will show on the top right side if your data has negative numbers and you choose only the positive ones.

 ![Positive_selection](figures/05_positive_sign_selection.png)

-The next selector is the decimal places one. `benford_py` lets you tune this paramenter based on the type of data tou have.
+The next selector is the decimal places one. `benford_py` lets you tune this paramenter based on the type of data you have.
 The default is `2`, for currencies, but you may need to decrease it down to `0`, when dealing with integers, or increase it, when analysing really small numbers, with lots of decimal places, such as log-returns of a stock.

 ![Decimal_selector](figures/04_choose_decimals.png)

-If you know your data, though, this parameter should be properly set and forgotten.
+If you know your data, though, this parameter should be set once and forgotten.
 Having sad that, dependent on the Benford Test you choose to apply to the dataset, you will be informed how many, if any, records were discarded from the analysed sample due to your decimal places choice.

 ![Decimal_discarded](figures/06_decimal_selection.png)